-Chelsea returned 800 more of the 5 tickets it had allocated, 800 in the Champions League final with Manchester City at Porto.
-The tickets were part of a charter package in which the flights were subsidized by the club.
+Chelsea returned 800 more than the 5 tickets they had allocated, 800 in Porto in the Champions League final with Manchester City.
+The tickets were part of a charter package where the flights were subsidized by the club.

-Returned tickets are £200 but supporters were hesitant about the apparent restrictions on the price and package deal.
+Refunded tickets are £200 but backers were hesitant about the apparent restrictions on price and package deal.

-Chelsea Supporters' Trust (CST) board member Dan Silver told the BBC: “UEFA's indifference towards fans was once again on the agenda.
-They became our friends in the European Super League, but now they turn their backs on us.
+Chelsea Supporters' Trust (CST) board member Dan Silver told the BBC: “UEFA's indifference to the fans has come to the fore again.
+They became our friends in the European Super League but now they have turned their back on us.

 “Uefa's insistence on charter flights – initially linked to) Percentage of tickets returned by clubs – only spending 24 hours with added Covid testing and additional costs in Portugal made it very prohibitive.
 While there are obvious solutions closer to home, selling tickets for up to €400 for a limited-access final with unnecessary travel is overkill. “

-The CST had previously criticized Uefa's decision to host the match in Portugal, as his move to Wembley collapsed as the UK government would not provide unquarantined access to sponsors, broadcasters and VIPs during the coronavirus outbreak.
+CST had previously criticized Uefa's decision to host the match in Portugal, as the move to Wembley collapsed as the UK government failed to provide quarantine-free access to sponsors, broadcasters and VIPs during the coronavirus outbreak.

-Ticket pricing has also been criticized, with prices starting from £60 and rising to almost £350.
-The final was to be played in Istanbul until the government puts Turkey on the high-risk “red list” for international travel.
+Ticket pricing was also criticized, with tickets starting at £60 and rising to nearly £350.
+The final was to be played in Istanbul until the government put Turkey on the high-risk “red list” for international travel.

-Sheikh Mansour, the owner of the city, announced that he will pay the travel fee.
-The costs of club supporters participating in the final.
+The owner of the city, Sheikh Mansour, announced that he would pay the travel fee.
+Costs of club fans participating in the final.

-Uefa and the Portuguese football federation (FPF) made a statement on Wednesday afternoon giving more detailed information about which fans could expect to travel with official packages.
-“The overwhelming majority of the fans of the two finalist clubs will travel through organized statutes, as agreed by Uefa, FPF and Portuguese officials."
+Uefa and the Portuguese football federation (FPF) released a statement Wednesday afternoon giving more details on which fans could expect to travel with official packages.
+“The overwhelming majority of fans of the two finalist clubs will travel via organized statutes, as agreed by Uefa, FPF and Portuguese officials,” he began.

-Supporters will need a PCR test 72 hours before and after their return after another test.
+Backers will need a PCR test 72 hours before and after their flight, another test after they return.
 The capacity of the match at Estádio do Dragão is 24,500, a third of what it usually holds.